 Also look out for anyone who seems focused on constantly up-selling you instead of actually listening to your needs and working with you to see what’s best.
 Sometimes a more expensive option will be a better idea, but make sure that it’s something you agree with and the contractor is recommending it so you’ll have the best results.

 Always have a contract before you begin.
 Make sure you understand the scope of the project and know exactly what you’re paying before.
 An itemized quote can help you with this.
 A contract will also help you avoid possible conflict in the future.
 If the terms and scope are clearly written out and agreed upon, then you’ll have a better idea of what to expect.

 Warranties are also important.
-Legitimate contractors will have a warranty for their work that applies to their workmanship and any defective material.
+Legitimate contractors will have some sort of warranty for their work that applies to their workmanship.
 Keep in mind, that warranties will not apply to everything that could possibly go wrong.
 For example, earthquakes are common in California and could potentially crack a concrete driveway.
 This isn’t something that would be covered by a warranty.